 - Consider installing specific products made to insulate water pipes like a “pipe sleeve” or installing UL-listed “heat tape,” “heat cable,” or similar materials on exposed water pipes.

 - Newspaper can provide some degree of insulation and protection to exposed pipes – even 1/4 inches of newspaper can provide significant protection in areas that usually do not have frequent or prolonged temperatures below freezing.

 - Keep garage doors closed if there are water supply lines in the garage.

 - Open kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing.
 Be sure to move any harmful cleaners and household chemicals up out of the reach of children.

 - When the weather is very cold outside, let the water drip from the cold and hot water faucets served by exposed pipes.
-This relieves water pressure that would normally cause a pip to burst.
-Even the slowest drip will help relieve pressure!
+This relieves water pressure that would normally cause a pipe to burst.
+Even the slowest drip will help relieve the pressure!

 - If you will be going away during cold weather, leave the heat on in your home, set to a temperature no lower than 55° F.

 To Thaw Frozen Pipes

 - If you turn on a faucet and only a trickle comes out, suspect a frozen pipe.
 Likely places for frozen pipes include against exterior walls or where your water service enters your home through the foundation.